 Thanks for the question, Beth.
 You have some very lucky grandchildren!
 My own mother wrote a four-page history of her life growing up and I treasure that document, only wishing she’d written more.

 Let me give you some advice about how to approach the interesting task of setting down some family history.

 Keep the genealogy separate.
-It’s valuable work and it’s interesting to genealogists but it’s not so fascinating to anyone else.
+It’s valuable work, and it’s interesting to genealogists, but it’s not so fascinating to anyone else.
 I can tell you that my husband likes genealogy quite a bit but he has not been able to engage me.
-Despite trying all sort of tricks to catch my interest, like finding previously unseen photos of my great grandparents, he hasn’t been able to raise my interest in geneology.
+Despite trying all sort of tricks to catch my interest, like finding previously unseen photos of my great grandparents, he hasn’t been able to raise my interest in genealogy.